fzerman/dbBuilder.py/README.md

 >
 > End : 18 February 2021

 This is a mini orm library for python.
-This library sqlite3 uses it.
+This library uses sqlite3.
 Therefore, the sqlite3 is necessary.

 ## Features